eroc123/obsidian-notes/Computer Science/10 - Data types and structures/Linked List.md

 - When set up, there are technically two linked lists, one for free space and one for actual data storage
 ![[Linked List Stage 1]]

-- heapPointer points to the index 0 of the list (heapPointer = 0)
+- heapPointer points to node 0 of the list (heapPointer = 0)
+- startPointer points to -1 since it points to NULL (any pointer with value of -1 points to null)

 | Index | Value |
 | ---- | ---- |